 Electromagnetism is how our nerves conduct signals by firing across electric charge gradients, across axon membranes.
 Our brains, our hearts, our muscles, our thoughts, our emotions, our vision – all fire electromagnetically.
 Seizures and cardiac sudden death are discharges of electromagnetism.
 Our moods and state of consciousness flow with electromagnetic, EEG brain waves.

-Electromagnetism is a wave, but we don’t really know what is waving.
-It is a wave that wave’s itself, like an undulating rope, electric charge swinging magnetism and magnetism swinging electric charge.
+Electromagnetism is a wave, a wave that wave’s itself, like an undulating rope, electric charge swinging magnetism and magnetism swinging electric charge.
 It can travel in a vacuum.
-It binds protons with electrons into atoms, creating the matter, the ‘stuff’ of our existence.
+It binds protons with electrons into atoms, creating the matter, the very stuff of our existence.
 It streams as packets of energy – photons – creating information, communication and computers.
+What it actually is, that is waving, we don’t know.

-The shimmering of gold itself is electromagnetism, the shared electrons of the atoms of its metallic structure, all traveling between the atoms at the speed of light.
+The shimmering of gold itself is electromagnetism, the shared electrons of the atoms of its metallic structure are all traveling between its atoms, at the shimmering speed of light.

 Electromagnetism is the one and only invariant reality of our universe, the one non-relative entity of unchanging dimension to all observers.
 Nothing can travel faster than electromagnetism, and it has no mass, and does not exist at rest.
 Because of this invariant fact of its finite velocity, and its stable dimension, we have a world of knowable space, time and causality.

-We can actually see a tiny photon – a subatomic entity – with our naked eyes, testament to its central role in our being.
+We can actually see a tiny photon – a subatomic entity – with our naked eyes, testament to its central role to our being.

 It was all photons. . . in the beginning.